 Follow our blog to stay up-to-date on industry insights

-CDPs help brands stay connected to consumers and, according to a recent article in AdAge by George P. Selfo, CDP use will continue to rise with privacy regulation tightening.
+CDPs help brands stay connected to consumers and, according to an article in AdAge by George P. Selfo, CDP use will continue to rise with privacy regulation tightening.
 The CDP Institute recorded CDPs doubling from 57 at the start of 2018 to 101 by the end of 2019.
-Well-known tech firms including Oracle, Adobe, and Microsoft all launched CDPs last year.
+Well-known tech firms including Oracle, Adobe, and Microsoft all launched CDPs in 2019.
 The key commonality between all these CDPs is that they organize and centralize first-party data.
 However, they do not activate data.
 They only send it to other systems within your company.

 What is a distribution data platform?

 In response to industry trends, SalesPage solutions are constantly evolving.
 I’ve had the pleasure of witnessing a transformation in both technology and in the industry.
 With the pace of change accelerating and the introduction of a wide variety of acronyms, like CDP, it has been a fun challenge to stay ahead of the curve—communicating the problems we solve and the benefits we deliver to our audience.
 In fact, SalesPage was one of the first firms to use the acronym CDP.
 However, we defined this differently as a client data platform for asset managers.
-We’ve elaborated on the capabilities of our platform through a white paper series kicked off in May of 2018 and wrapped up last June.
+We’ve elaborated on the capabilities of our platform through a white paper series kicked off in May of 2018 and wrapped up in June of the following year.

-Learn more about SalesPage’s CDP white paper series
+Learn more about SalesPage’s distribution data white paper series

 - Data—are you riding the crest or drowning?